joontaek-park/exmcoin/README.md

-Exmcoin - a fork of Litecoin version with fast blocks and transactions.
-Like Litecoin it uses scrypt as a proof of work scheme.
+Exmcoin - a fork of Bitcoin version with fast blocks and transactions.

-	- Total coins will be 165,888,000.
+	- Total coins will be 5,000,000,000
 	- 12 seconds block target
 	- Difficulty retargets once every hour
-	- Each block will have 32 coins, will be halved every year (or 2,592,000 blocks).
+	- Each block will have 32 coins, will be halved every year
-	- 4 confirmations per transaction.
+	- 1 confirmations per transaction.
 	- Ports: connection 9526, RPC 9527.

 Development process